 Nip, nibble, bite, chew, however you phrase it, mouthing is normal canine behavior.
-There are a variety of reasons your puppy -- or dog -- is using his front teeth to nibble or chew on things.
-Your job as his parent is to teach your dog what's acceptable to nibble on and what is off-limits.
+There are a variety of reasons your puppy or adult dog is using his front teeth to nibble or chew on things.
+Your job as his parent is to teach your dog what's acceptable to nibble on and what is off limits.

-If your dog's nibbling behavior includes precious objects, admonish him with a stern "uh oh," and replace the off-limits item with something he can chew.
-Spray chewing deterrents, such as a bitter spray, will help him learn what he can and can't chew on.
+If your dog nibbling behavior includes objects that aren't appropriate for chewing, admonish him with a stern "uh oh," and replace the off-limits item with something he can chew, advises Dog Problems Solved.
+Spraying chewing deterrents, such as a bitter spray, will help him learn what he can and can't chew on.
 Offering him old shoes or other household items will confuse him about what he can and can't chew on, so stick to chew toys for consistency.